-The Texas Main Street program, originated in 1986, is part of the Texas Historical Commission’s Community Heritage Development Division.
-There are currently 84 Texas Main Street designated communities throughout the state.
-Royse City was designated as an official Texas Main Street City in 2007.
+The Texas Main Street Program, originated in 1986, is part of the Texas Historical Commission’s Community Heritage Development Division.
+The program is among the most successful downtown revitalization programs in the nation.
+Royse City has been a Texas Main Street city since the year 2007.
+The purpose of Royse City Main Street is to encourage downtown revitalization within the context of historic preservation.
 The district consists, generally, of the commercial district on Elm Street (north of Old Greenville Street) to Church Street.
 At Main Street, the district boundaries expand east to Josephine Street and west, just passed Houston Street.

 The Royse City Main Street program envisions downtown Royse City as a sustainable business district, where businesses thrive and historic buildings are valued.
 Main Street is the heart of Royse City, providing an enhanced sense of community for people of all ages and backgrounds, whether they’ve lived here many years or recently moved to Royse City.

 The Royse City Main Street Program is dedicated to building the economic vitality and preserving the character of historic downtown Royse City.
 We employ the principles of historic preservation, the encouragement of community involvement and the Four Point Approach of organization, design, economic restructuring and promotion to attract businesses, visitors and residents to the Main Street district.
 By using these tools, the historic downtown will remain a special place to the community.

 The Royse City Main Street Program has targeted $20,000 annually to provide façade grants to building owners in the downtown area.
 The program is administered through the Main Street Advisory Board and the Main Street Office.
 The goal of the program is to provide funding assistance to improve historic building façades within the Main Street District.
 Buildings designated as historic by the State of Texas or the Main Street Advisory Board and restoration of storefronts to their historic status will be given preference.